divblox/divblox.github.io/basic-training-exercise.md

         $CandidateStr = self::generateRandomString(24);
         $DoneBool = false;
         while(!$DoneBool) {
-            $ExistingTicketCount = Ticket::LoadByTicketUniqueId($CandidateStr); // Divblox query language to load a ticket from the database, based on the UniqueId field if ($ExistingTicketCount == 0) {
+            // Divblox query language to load a ticket from the database,
+            // based on the UniqueId field
+            $ExistingTicketCount = Ticket::LoadByTicketUniqueId($CandidateStr);
+            if ($ExistingTicketCount == 0) {
                 $DoneBool = true;
             } else {